-If you have hyperhidrosis, you know just how taxing it can be.
+If you’re a female with hyperhidrosis, you know just how taxing it can be.

-From physical discomfort, to emotional distress, to feelings of isolation, loneliness and embarrassment, hyperhidrosis is a difficult medical condition to live with.
+From physical discomfort, to emotional distress, to feelings of isolation, loneliness and embarrassment, hyperhidrosis is a difficult medical condition to live with, especially ass a woman.

 It’s not surprising that people with hyperhidrosis are at an increased risk of anxiety and depression.

 On a a day-to-day basis, hyperhidrosis affects literally every part of life.
-Excessive sweating impacts home life, relationships, work/school life, social life, dating life and more.
+Excessive sweating impacts home life, relationships, work or school life, social life, dating life and more.
 Because people with hyperhidrosis can have sweating episodes at any time, the prospect of turning into a dripping, sweaty mess is always looming over them.

 So, just what is it like to live with hyperhidrosis?
 Below is a list of 23 things people with hyperhidrosis have a difficult time doing — things that most people without hyperhidrosis can simply take for granted.